 Bay Horse, Bentley: Boat Inn, Sprotbrough: Pastures Lodge, Denaby Ings

 77m ascent, 17m descent, total 526.5 miles/847.3 km

 The last day!
-Following the trail along rivers and through valleys in industrial South Yorkshire, back to a well-earned pint afterwards at the cricket club.
+Following the trail along rivers and through valleys in industrial South Yorkshire, back to a well-earned and triumphant pint afterwards at the cricket club.
 Well done!